-When you join AUP you should, through the HR department, receive an ID card.
+When you join AUP you will receive an ID card.
 Make sure you keep it with you all the time as you will need it to access all AUP buildings.
 In case of problems, contact Geraldine Ojalvo: gojalvo@aup.edu.